Ticket Commands

 The severity describes the severity level of a ticket, and is mainly used for managing incidents.

-sets the severity level for the ticket./c severity
+/c severity <severity>sets the severity level for the ticket./c severitydisplays the severity level./c severity clearremoves the severity setting.

 Examples: